valak70/schooldekho/README.md

 It includes a form for adding schools (with image upload) and a grid view to browse them.

 ## Features
 - Add school details (name, address, city, state, contact, email, image) with validation
 - Browse schools in a responsive grid with images and info
-- Reusable Navbar & simple landing page with background + CTA
+- Edit and delete school entries (protected, only for logged-in users)
+- OTP-based user registration and login system
+- Conditional rendering based on user authentication
 - Fully responsive UI with modern CSS modules
-- MySQL integration for storing and fetching school data
+- Image upload support (local storage or Cloudinary)

 ## Tech Stack
 - **Next.js (App Router)**